Cranberry Orange Cream Scones

 How to Make Cranberry Orange Scones

-Citrus â€“ Sweet orange zest infuses the granulated sugar (orange sugar is so delicious!), and fresh orange zest and juice add brightness to the glaze.
+Citrus – Sweet orange zest infuses the granulated sugar (orange sugar is so delicious!), and fresh orange zest and juice add brightness to the glaze, balancing the tartness of the cranberries.

-Make Scones â€“ Combine sugar and orange zest in a food processor and pulse for 1 minute.
-Whisk together orange-sugar, flour, baking powder, salt, and cinnamon in a medium bowl; stir in dried cranberries.
-Drizzle 1 1/3 cups heavy cream over flour mixture and fold in just until flour is incorporated and a shaggy dough forms.
+Make Scones – Combine sugar and orange zest in a food processor and pulse for 1 minute until zest is finely ground.
+Whisk together orange-sugar, flour, baking powder, salt, and cinnamon in a medium bowl or large bowl; stir in dried cranberries.

-Shape and Chill Scones â€“ Divide dough in half and turn out on a lightly floured board.
+Shape and Chill Scones – Divide dough in half and turn out each section on a lightly floured surface.
 Use lightly floured hands to pat each half into a 6-inch circle.
 Place the two circles of dough on prepared baking sheets and chill in the freezer for 20 minutes.

-Divide into Wedges â€“ Cut each circle into 7 wedges and pull the wedges slightly apart, leaving an inch between them.
+Divide into Wedges – Use a sharp knife or bench scraper to cut each circle into 7 equal wedges and pull the wedges slightly apart, leaving an inch between them.
 Brush wedges lightly with heavy cream and sprinkle with sugar.

-Bake Scones â€“ Bake for 16 to 17 minutes at 425°F, rotating baking sheets halfway through, until tops are set and edges are golden.
-Cool scones for 5 minutes on baking sheets, then transfer to wire racks to cool completely.
+Bake Scones – Bake for 16 to 17 minutes at 425°F, rotating baking pans halfway through, until scones are light golden brown.
+Cool for 5 minutes on baking sheets, then transfer scones to wire racks to cool completely.

-Orange Glaze â€“ To make the glaze, whisk together melted butter, salt, fresh orange zest, fresh orange juice, and powdered sugar in a small bowl until smooth.
+Orange Glaze – To make the glaze, whisk together melted butter, salt, fresh orange zest, fresh orange juice, and powdered sugar in a small bowl until smooth.
 Drizzle the glaze over scones and let set before serving.

 Make Ahead Scones

-To make the scones in advance, cut each circle of dough into wedges and cover and freeze overnight.
+To make the orange cranberry scones in advance, cut each circle of dough into wedges and cover and freeze overnight.
 The next day, brush scones with cream, sprinkle with sugar, and bake directly from the freezer, adding 1-2 minutes to baking time.

 For longer storage, wrap frozen scones tightly with plastic wrap and transfer to a freezer bag until ready to use.
 Freeze unbaked scones up to 1 month for best texture.